Ted Cruz Shares Completely Fake Story While Accusing the Left of Being ‘Beyond Parody’

 The former Atlantic and Washington Post reporter also wrote that “the past 24ish hours have been a Bad Time Online for me,” reacting to media critic Parker Molloy’s post that Ohlheiser has been targeted with a “bombardment of harassment” thanks to the fake post being shared by a U.S. senator.

-Though Cruz did delete the tweet, he has yet to comment on his deleted disinformation.
-His communications adviser, however, took to Twitter to claim the real issue at play here was the need to censor reading material.
+Shortly after this article’s publication, an indignant Cruz tweeted about his disinformational dispatch: “Didn’t know it was fake.
+You guys are so insane, it could easily have been real.
+But it wasn’t.
+And so I deleted the tweet as soon as I found out.”
+His communications adviser also took to Twitter to claim the real issue at play here was the need to censor reading material.
 “Your outrage is misplaced,” Guest tweeted at this reporter following publication of this article.
 “Why aren’t you concerned about the presence of sexually explicit books in public schools?”

 And as Washington Post reporter Aaron Blake noted on Friday morning, this is far from the first time Cruz has peddled misinformation on Twitter, only to back-pedal and take it down.
 The senator has similarly deleted tweets that falsely claimed the National Guard was activated to “interdict” migrants on Martha’s Vineyard; falsely claiming graphic video showed the Taliban hanging a man from a Blackhawk helicopter after the U.S. military withdrawal; and falsely asserted that an Ottawa “Freedom Convoy” protester was “trampled.”